-We hope you will be able to join us for the 2023 Northwest Alphorn Workshop and Retreat!
-Read on for information about registration, workshop faculty, and the "Bavarian Village," Leavenworth, WA.
+We hope you will be able to join us for the 2025 Northwest Alphorn Workshop and Festival!
+Read on for more information and registration.

 Workshop fees are $200/individual, or $300 for self and spouse/partner/family member.

-Your registration fee includes all group instruction, field trip(s), Friday evening picnic dinner, Saturday bratwrust lunch, and Alphorn Workshop T-shirt.
+Your registration fee includes all group instruction, Thursday Meet 'n Greet (snacks/beverages), Friday evening BBQ dinner, Saturday Bratwrust lunch, and Alphorn Workshop T-shirt.

 There is no penalty for cancelation, and the registration fee is fully refundable.